bestmethod/go-acp/README.md

 ### Usage

-Get the binary for your OS from the bin/ directory.
+Get the binary for your OS from the build job artifacts.
+See https://gitlab.com/bestmethod/go-acp/-/jobs - with a download button on the right-hand side.
+Or enter the job and "Browse" artifacts.

 ```
 $ ./acp --help